 The Public Health Trust/Jackson Health System's (PHT/JHS) \$1.3 billion capital plan has been formally dubbed the Miracle-Building Bond Program.
-The \$830 million voter approved general obligation bond is supplemented with capital contributions derived from operating surpluses.
+It is funded by an \$830 million voter-approved issuance of general obligation bonds and supplemented by capital contributions resulting from operating surpluses.
 The Miracle-Building Bond Program encompasses the modernization of the three existing hospital campuses (north, south, and main), the expansion of a new campus to the west, and the establishment of multiple urgent care centers strategically located throughout Miami-Dade County.
-The PHT/ JHS is on a 7-year timeline to complete these projects.
+The PHT/JHS is on a 7-year timeline to complete these projects.